jakpat2/Pulse/README.md

 2. Use the URL for the version you prefer:

 #### 🌟 Modern Glow (Version 2 - Recommended)
-Features word-highlighting and smooth glow.
+The latest version with reliability fixes and word-sync.
 **URL:** `https://jakpat.dev/Tuna-Lyrics-OBS-Overlay/`

 #### 📜 Classic (Version 1)